eolivdazn/cv/README.md

 > Lotto24 is the leading German lottery provider on the Internet.

 - Working primarily supporting backend microservices.
-- Create and maintain automated tests integrations(rest framework) and functional(selenium) tests
+- Create and maintain automated tests framework using groovy and selenium
 - Create a test framework to validate emails across all platform
 - Define test strategy
 - Maintain and create pipelines workflows in Jenkins